 Why is There So Very Little Satire Today?

 When in doubt quote Marshall McLuchan and say “The medium is the message.”
 So symbiotic is the relationship of medium and message that the main television satire of our day is THE THICK OF IT doesn’t even need a PM as an on-screen character.
 Spin is the only ideology worth discussing.
 There are other reasons too.
 We live in recessionary times.
 Incomes are down and costs are up.
 Perhaps the traditional targets of satire such as pretentiousness and hypocrisy just aren’t the priority they would be if we were living in times that were more prosperous.
 ‘Bread first, ethics second’ as someone once said.
 Aside from the recession perhaps we are just living through a time when the world is not conducive for being satirised.
 Put another way, the 1980s was a time of polarities in politics, from Thatcher to Foot, from the US to the USSR.
 Those polarities no longer exist.
 Miliband and his lot are distancing themselves from Cameron and Clegg but we are talking tiny percentages not fundamental ideologies.
 Also perhaps it’s a generational thing.
 The satirists I worked with, Cook, Bird, Fortune, Wells, were from the post-war generation of the 1950s.
 They lived though war and maybe there was something in their nature that never wanted to see that happen again and saw satire as their means, in part, of making sure it didn’t.
 They wanted the second half of the twentieth century to better than the first but by the 1960s that clearly wasn’t happening and they got angry, as satirists do.
 Maybe the lack of satire is simply that the present generation simply don’t want it or simply can’t get that angry.
-Or that they can but that boy with the crayon now has an ipad and his graffiti can be ‘posted’ and shared on thousands of walls in a few seconds.
+Or that they can but that boy with the crayon now has an ipad and so his graffiti can be ‘posted’ and shared on thousands of walls in a few seconds.
 Maybe we’re all satirists now.
 Satire is no longer the prerogative of privileged mischievous boys of the ruling class given special dispensation to mock their own.
 Satire has truly gone democratic.

 SPITTING IMAGE: ‘A Raspberry to the Rich and Famous’ or ‘Hard Biting Satire’?